cs3org/reva/docs/content/en/docs/overview/_index.md

 The motivation is to move out the ad-hoc APIs from the sync and share platform to Reva.
-As Reva is a vendor-neutral and open source project we expect that many institutions and application providers will contribute with their ad-hoc APIs to Reva, creating an inter-operability platform that could potencially connect to an eco-system of applications and storage catalogs as never seen before.
+As Reva is a vendor-neutral and open source project we expect that many institutions and application providers will contribute with their ad-hoc APIs to Reva, creating an inter-operability platform that could potentially connect to an eco-system of applications and storage catalogs as never seen before.

 The platform acts as middleware component in your current infrastructure, and by connecting your cloud to Reva you gain access to multiple storage backends and multiple integrations with many application providers.